Justice League: Injustice for All: Reception

 Justice League: Injustice for All received "mixed or average" reviews according to review aggregator Metacritic.
 Jon M. Gibson of GameSpy and Frank Provo of GameSpot regarded the title as a formulaic brawler that accomplished nothing unique to set it apart from other entries in its genre, and the campaign length was deemed short, with Code Cowboy of GameZone remarking that he had "finished faster than any game [he had] played in years".
 Provo, along with Code Cowboy and Brett Alan Weiss of AllGame, wrote that the game would be enjoyable to young fans of the TV series, but Gibson warned that its abundance of "run-of-the-mill bullet-points" would discourage even die-hard fans, and Craig Harris of IGN concluded that the game design's lack of refinement betrayed the potential granted by the concept of controlling a group of superheroes.
+Andrew Reiner of Game Informer was disappointed by the game's tedious challenges and unambitious design, dismissing it as "another poorly executed side-scrolling brawler" that was "monotonous as it is mindless".

 Though the reviewers of Nintendo Power considered the controls solid, Harris and Weiss criticized the collision detection as overly strict, with Harris elaborating that the characters cannot perform any corrective action in the middle of an animation.
-The combat was dismissed as basic and shallow, with the enemies and bosses being said to not require any strategy beyond using basic melee attacks.
+The combat was deemed basic and shallow, with the enemies and bosses being said to not require any strategy beyond using basic melee attacks.
 Gibson added that the low variety of enemies amplified their redundancy and predictability.
 Provo was pleased by the amount of abilities, but said that the level design did not create much opportunities to utilize them.
 Code Cowboy said the ease of combat rendered the special abilities unnecessary, a sentiment shared by Weiss.
-Code Cowboy and Weiss were disappointed by the inability to select the two characters to control for each level, and Harris and Weiss said the game could have been comparable to The Lost Vikings had the cooperation between characters been better implemented and the level design more inspired and imaginative.
+While Dan Peluso of Pocket Games regarded the pairing of team members for specific missions to be the game's most appealing characteristic, Code Cowboy and Weiss were disappointed by the inability to select the two characters to control for each level, and Harris and Weiss said the game could have been comparable to The Lost Vikings had the cooperation between characters been better implemented and the level design more inspired and imaginative.
 Some complained of ill-placed hazards such as falling stalactites and spike pits, which Weiss observed were exacerbated by the Game Boy Advance's small screen.
 Gibson and Harris got the impression that the game's production was rushed to hastily capitalize on the TV series' popularity, and Weiss concurred that the game could have used more development time to refine the level design and artificial intelligence.